Clinical Activities and Rotation Structure

 Skill development areas

-- Have an understanding of a diversity of medical diagnoses and be able to apply that understanding to properly and thoroughly evaluate and treat the psychosocial needs of patients, provide education to patients and families, and work on a treatment team with staff to help them understanding how best to work with and treat patients with mental health and cognitive and behavioral needs in a medical setting.
+- patients, provide education to patients and families, and work on a treatment team with staff to help them understanding how best to work with and treat patients with mental health and cognitive and behavioral needs in a medical setting.

 - Work within a medical team setting to evaluate, treat, provide education to patients, families, and staff, and cooperatively intervene in conjunction with other health disciplines using best practices of care.
 Provide brief verbal summaries of assessment findings on specific inpatient(s) to the inpatient treatment team during weekly staffing conference.

-- Demonstrate an understanding of and attend to issues of cultural and individual diversity as it applies to patients, their families, and staff, on the rotation.
+- Demonstrate an understanding of and attend to issues of cultural and individual diversity as it applies to patients, their families and staff, on the rotation.

 Full Elective Rotation